sfk14/DHClass-Hub/Class-Examples/Regex_upConversion/JohannForster_Upconversion.md

 **Note:** That "close-open" strategy is always going to create a little tangle: at the top of each section list will be an extra closing `<section/>` tag, that's missing at the end.
 That's okay--we just have to remember to clean that up in a later stage, when we deal with the `<chapter>` "wrapper" elements.

-We begin to use *capturing groups* with parentheses here, to hold *only* the part of the regular expression we want to keep in the Replace.
+We begin to use *capturing groups* with parentheses here **( )**, to hold *only* the part of the regular expression we want to keep in the Replace.
 We use \1, \2, \3 to refer to the first, second, and third set of parentheses in a sequence.
 (In this example, we'll use just one capturing group.)

 **Find:** `<subSec>(Sect\.\s\d.+)</subSec>$`